DieGo367/Doodleman/README.md

 # Doodleman
 A JavaScript browser game hosted on Google Cloud.
 It's an action-platformer starring a little stick guy with a sword.
 Current main gamemode is Survival in which you defeat incoming waves of evil paint-glob enemies.

-This is a passion project done mostly for fun, but also has served as a way to practice my coding skills and learn things as I go.

 [Play the game!](https://doodle-man.appspot.com)
 ## Screenshots
 ![Doodleman Title Screen](https://github.com/DieGo367/Doodleman/blob/master/screenshots/title.png)